[Addendum] Pitfalls of Online DDL in Amazon Aurora MySQL Version 3 and How to Avoid Them

 Until recently, I had only been using the Aurora MySQL Version 2 environment, so I was very surprised by the behavior of Online DDL in Version 3.

-I think there will be some people who will be upgrading from Version 2, so I think it's important to pay close attention to this behavior.
+I think there will be some people who will be upgrading from Version 2 in the future, so I think it is important to be very careful about this behavior.

 Hopefully, an LTS version of Aurora MySQL will come with an improvement to this behavior!